Can you see planets with binoculars? Well, this seems to be the PERFECT question one should ask an astronomy lover.

 Well, this planet will give a greenish look as there is methane in the atmosphere of this planet.

-And, the Neptune will appear like a star, if you can spot this planet, though it has, more or less, the same kind of atmosphere like the one Uranus does have.
+And, the Neptune will appear like a star, if you can spot this planet, though it has, more or less, the same kind of atmosphere as the one Uranus does have.

 Things To Remember For Viewing Deep Sky Objects